 Looking at the faces of the Mojave test subjects when they are told the truth, it appears they know they are being made to look like fools.
 It's not clear what that foolishness is based on, but it is clear that Microsoft's condescending attitude remains consistent right through this newest marketing campaign.

-by Marshall Kirkpatrick
+____by Marshall Kirkpatrick

 No comments: